isabella232/Bitcamp-Serverless/week0/homework/issues/Prerequisite.md

 **Requirements:**

 - Display 12/24 HR time with hours, minutes, and seconds.
-- Must be created using JavaScript (with the exception of HTML and CSS for formatting and styling)
+- Must be created using JavaScript (plus appropriate HTML and CSS for formatting and styling)

 **Extensions:**